-- 5.1 We have invited the professional body for the hearing aid dispenser profession, the British Society of Hearing Aid Audiology, to review the standards of proficiency for their profession and tell us whether they considered any changes were necessary.
-We have carefully considered their comments and other feedback we have received on the standards and produced a proposed set of draft standards for their profession. - 5.2 We are now publicly consulting on the draft standards to seek the view of all our stakeholders.
-After consultation, we use the responses we receive to decide if any further amendments are needed.

-5.3 Once the final set of standards is approved, they will be published.
+- 5.1 We invited the professional body for biomedical scientists, the Institute of Biomedical Science, to review the standards of proficiency for their profession and tell us whether they considered any changes necessary.
+We have carefully considered their comments and other feedback we have received on the standards and produced a proposed set of draft standards for the profession. - 5.2 We are now publicly consulting on the draft standards to seek the view of all our stakeholders.
+After consultation, we will use the responses we receive to decide if any further amendments are needed. - 5.3 Once the final set of standards is approved they will be published.
 We will work with education providers to gradually phase-in the new standards after they are published.